asylunatic/unet/ReproducibilityReport.md

 ### Keras Implementation

-The Keras implementation can be found in the [github repository]([https://github.com/asylunatic/unet](https://github.com/asylunatic/unet)) that accompanies this report.
+The Keras implementation can be found in the [github repository](https://github.com/asylunatic/unet) that accompanies this report.
 We will briefly go over the implementation here for completeness.

 The implementation loads the augmented dataset from Kaggle (one can choose how large the training set should be).
 The dataset is then loaded into memory as a training set and a test set.
 Note that the training set and test set are already separated in the Kaggle repository and that the images in the test set do not contain augmented versions of images used for the training set and vice versa.

 Next, we define and compile the network architecture, sticking to the exact dimensions as detailed in the paper.
 For the architecture we used the Keras Sequential model.
 The Sequential model is a linear stack of layers, which enabled us to specify each layer of the network sequentially.
 This made the network rather straightforward to write and to debug.
 We did not write custom layers for the models but took advantage of Keras’ build in [Conv2D](https://keras.io/layers/convolutional/), [MaxPooling2D](https://keras.io/layers/pooling/), [UpSampling2D](https://keras.io/layers/convolutional/) and [Cropping2D](https://keras.io/layers/convolutional/) layers as well as the [concatenate function](https://keras.io/layers/merge/).
 We used Keras’ standard weight initialization for all layers, which is Xavier uniform[^18].

 ### Pytorch Implementation

 One of the advantages of PyTorch is that it allows splitting up and combining different layers in modules.
 As such, we could group together the different kinds of components (e.g. downconvolutions and relus, upsampling/transpose convolutions and relus) and easily change their parameters.

 It was unclear to us whether the authors intended the expanding path to consist of a series of transpose convolutions, or upsamplings followed by normal convolutions.
 Because of its flexibility, we were able to test both implementations in PyTorch.

 In the end, much like with the Keras implementation, we used combinations of PyTorch’s built-in convolutional layers to reconstruct the U-Net architecture.
 The weights of each convolutional layer were initialized either with Xavier normal or Kaiming normal[^19] distributions.

 ## Training

-The code can be found on [github]([https://github.com/asylunatic/unet](https://github.com/asylunatic/unet)).
+The code can be found on [github](https://github.com/asylunatic/unet).
 To train the models yourself, we highly recommend loading the notebooks into Google Colab, which is what we did as well.

-To train our models, we used a dataset of 300 images, augmented as described in the section on
+To train our models, we used a dataset of 300 images, augmented as described in the section on [Data Augmentation](#heading=h.13v7j1tl52b7).

-<p id="gdcalert1" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "Data Augmentation").
-Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert2">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

-[Data Augmentation](#heading=h.13v7j1tl52b7).
 The dataset was randomly split into a training set with 240 images (80%) and a validation set with 60 images (20%).

 ### Training with Keras

 We partitioned the dataset as described above.
 The validation set was used to monitor training progress and to schedule the learning rate.
 For the optimizer we used SGD with a high momentum (0.99 as provided by the paper) and a learning rate of 0.01 (more empirically determined).
 Furthermore we implemented a learning rate scheduler based on the validation loss, with a factor of 0.1, patience of 10 and a minimum learning rate of 0.00001.

 Training in the Keras implementation seemed rather volatile and we found that there was a tendency to find local minima for completely black images and then to stay stuck there.
 We tried several remedies such as varying the size of the training set and more modern optimizers like Adadelta, which were not available at the time of the publishing of the paper, but to no avail.
 However, we were able to do some more stable training after introducing a batch size of larger than one.
 The batch size of one was specified in the paper, but was mainly determined due to memory constraint at the time.

 Below we show the training curve of the final model that we obtained, using the learning rate scheduler and a batch size of five for about 100 epochs.
 Note that the model seems to slightly overfit at the end but as the results on the validation set did not yet worsen, we deemed this an acceptable result.